A Characterization of Multioutput Learnability

-where the expectation is taken w.r.t.\ the randomness of $\mathcal{A}$ and that of the possibly adaptive adversary, and $R(T): \mathbb{N} \rightarrow \mathbb{R}^+$ is the additive regret: a non-decreasing, sub-linear function of $T$. \end{definition}
+where the expectation is taken with respect to\ the randomness of $\mathcal{A}$ and that of the possibly adaptive adversary, and $R(T): \mathbb{N} \rightarrow \mathbb{R}^+$ is the additive regret: a non-decreasing, sub-linear function of $T$. \end{definition}

-If it is guaranteed that the learner always observes a sequence of examples labelled by some function $f \in \mathcal{F}$, then we say we are in the \textit{realizable} setting.
+If it is guaranteed that the learner always observes a sequence of examples labeled by some function $f \in \mathcal{F}$, then we say we are in the \textit{realizable} setting.
 On the other hand, if the true label $y_t$ is not revealed to the learner in each round $t \in [T]$ and the adversary only reveals the learner's \textit{loss} $\ell(\mathcal{A}(x_t), y_t)$ then we say we are in the \textit{bandit} setting.
-We note that the realizable and bandit online settings are typically considered only when the image space $\text{im}(\mathcal{F})$ and label space $\mathcal{Y}$ respectively are finite.
-This distinction becomes important since in online multioutput regression the label space is infinite, but we still consider a discretized function class with finite image space.